-Accidents are, by far, the leading cause of death among children and teens.
+Accidents (unintentional injuries) are, by far, the leading cause of death among children and teens.

 THE TOP THREE CAUSES OF DEATH BY AGE GROUP

 10 to 14 years:

 There are almost twice as many deaths in the first year of life as there are in the next 13 years combined.
 Then, the death rate rises rapidly after puberty because of the large number of accidents, homicides, and suicides in the 15 to 24 age group.
 These three causes of death in teens should all be preventable.

 Some birth defects cannot be prevented.
 Other problems may be diagnosed during pregnancy.
 These conditions, when recognized, may be prevented or treated while the baby is still in the womb or right after birth.

 Putting infants on their back to sleep helps reduces the chance of SIDS.
 The American Academy of Pediatrics and the U.S. Centers for Disease Control and Prevention recommend that infants be placed on their back for sleeping.

 Death due to prematurity often results from a lack of prenatal care.
 If you are pregnant and are not receiving prenatal care, call your health care provider or local department of health.
 Most state health departments have programs that provide prenatal care to mothers, even if they do not have insurance and are not able to pay.